Souvlaki, spanakopita, salads and more – Sydney certainly serves up the very best when it comes to Greek food!

-Even today, their presence is seen, with Sydneysiders spoiled for choice when it comes to enjoying the finer points of Greek culture.
-So we’ve narrowed them down to the 10 best Greek restaurants that you must try around Sydney.
-From Greek bakeries and ice cream parlours to beautiful Greek fine-diners.
+Even today, their presence is seen, with Sydneysiders spoilt for choice when it comes to enjoying the finer points of Greek culture.
+So forget a trip to Santorini or Mykonos, you can find authentic cuisine right here at home.

 The Twisted Olive